labuladong/fucking-algorithm/data_structure/Monotonic_queue.md

     void pop(int n);
 }
 ```

-Of course, the implementation methods of these APIs are definitely different from the general Queue, but we leave them alone, and think that the time complexity of these operations is O (1), first answer this "sliding window" problem Frame out:
+Of course, the implementation of these APIs are different from the general Queue, but we leave them there this time and keep in mind that the time complexity of these operations is O(1), the answer to this "sliding window" problem is framed out:

 ```cpp
 vector<int> maxSlidingWindow(vector<int>& nums, int k) {